bin16/Examination/DCC_END.md

 > *ppt-3 (7/48)*
 >
 > --------------------------
-> Operations
-Sender: Transmits a single frame at a time.
-Receiver: Transmits acknowledgement (ACK) as it receives a frame.
-Sender receive ACK within time out.
-Go to step 1.
-If a frame or ACK is lost during transmission then it has to be transmitted again by sender.
-This retransmission process is known as ARQ (automatic repeat request).
-The problem with Stop-and-wait is that only one frame can be transmitted at a time and that often leads to inefficient transmission channel till we get the acknowledgement the sender can not transmit any new packet.
+> The problem with Stop-and-wait is that only one frame can be transmitted at a time and that often leads to inefficient transmission channel till we get the acknowledgement the sender can not transmit any new packet.
 During this time both the sender and the channel are unutilized.
-> *ppt3 (8/48)*

-##### Asynchronous Transmission 异步传输 ppt-2 c6
+##### Asynchronous Transmission 异步传输 ^需要整理?^
+> *Or Asynchronous Transmission (Bit Oriented Transmission) means "面向位的传输"*
 > The strategy with this scheme is to avoid the timing problem by not sending long, uninterrupted streams of bits.
-Instead, data are transmitted one character at a time, where each character is five to eight bits in length.1Timing or synchronization must only be maintained within each character; the receiver has the opportunity to resynchronize at the beginning of each new character.
+Instead, data are transmitted one character at a time, where each character is five to eight bits in length.
+1Timing or synchronization must only be maintained within each character; the receiver has the opportunity to resynchronize at the beginning of each new character.
+>
 > *ppt-2 (19/47)*

 ##### Synchronous Transmission 同步传输 ppt-2 c6
-> *Or Asynchronous Transmission (Bit Oriented Transmission) means "面向位的传输"*
 > With synchronous transmission, a block of bits is transmitted in a steady stream without start and stop codes.The block may be many bits in length.To prevent timing drift between transmitter and receiver, their clocks must somehow be synchronized.
 One possibility is to provide a separate clock line between transmitter and receiver.
 One side (transmitter or receiver) pulses the line regularly with one short pulse per bit time.The other side uses these regular pulses as a clock.